 - Enable Data Loss Prevention technologies in your email to spot critical or sensitive data leaving your environment; and

-- Train employees on the security basics including how to spot malicious insider behaviors.
+- Train employees on the security basics including how to spot suspicious behaviors that could indicate a malicious insider.